VougaDev/node-mta/README.md

 **Supported features**

-* Send html or txt email with attachments
+* Send html or plain text email with attachments
 * [STARTTLS][1] command is always enabled
 * Sign your emails with an RSA key and add the [DKIM-Signature][2] header
 * Send mail to multiple email addresses.
 It will send all emails in a batch for each domain.